anonymoussc/anonymoussc.github.io/_posts/2016-01-19-connecting-xampp-mampp-localhost-into-another-pc-laptop.markdown

 000.000.0.0         someName.whatever
 {% endhighlight %}

 Change the `000.000.0.0` into ip address value based on the IP address of the computer hosting the website.
-Using laravel framework type : `sudo php artisan serve --host 0.0.0.0 --port 80`.
+Run `sudo php artisan serve --host 0.0.0.0 --port 80` from artisan (laravel).
 Check at [http://someName.whatever](http://someName.whatever).